Fast Company’s “How You Really Sound in Job Interviews” Video Will Make You Rethink Every Interview You've Ever Been On

 But that doesn't mean they're inherently impossible to navigate; they just require a little careful thinking.
 Here are a few of my favorites, and scroll down to watch the whole video.
 Oh, and if you have an interview coming up soon yourself?
 Good luck — I’m sure you’ll do great!

 You say: “Sorry I’m late — there was so much traffic.”

 This might actually be the truth — I habitually leave way earlier than I have to (30 minutes, give or take, because I’m a tiny bit nuts about punctuality), and still been late because my train got stuck in the subway tunnel for 45 minutes — but no matter what the real life circumstances are…

 They hear: “I just don’t care about your time!”

 I have also been on this end of things.
 It sucks.
-Don’t be
+Don’t be late.

 You say: “What happened with my last job?
 They really didn’t know how to take advantage of my skills.”

 This is always a tricky question to answer; the fault really might lie with your old company, but you can’t just say that.
 Furthermore, when you say something like this…

 Yeah… not so good.
 Career Nook has some good pointers about how to handle the “why did you/are you job searching right now?” question, though — the key is to keep it positive.